Cycle South East Asia

 1 Hanoi

 Xin chao!
 Welcome to Vietnam.
-Your adventure officially begins with a welcome meeting at 6 pm tonight.
-If you arrive early, work your legs with a walk around Hanoi’s charming shaded boulevards and squat on a short street-corner stool for a bia hoi (freshly brewed draught beer) in the Old Quarter, or join the queues at the famous Ho Chi Minh Mausoleum.
-After your group meeting head out for an included dinner at the KOTO restaurant, Vietnam's first social enterprise.
+Your adventure officially begins in Hanoi with a welcome meeting at 6 pm tonight.
+If you arrive early, maybe stretch your legs with a walk around Hanoi’s bustling Old Quarter, taking a break along the way for a bia hoi (freshly brewed draught beer).
+You could also join the queues at the famous Ho Chi Minh Mausoleum or chill out and people watch at Hoan Kiem Lake.
+After your group meeting, you’ll head out for an included dinner at KOTO restaurant – Vietnam's first social enterprise employing disadvantaged youth.

 2 Hanoi